RememberOfLife/mirabel/README.md

 * put correct cpp standard version in the cmake

 ## ideas
+* path to res folder shouldnt be hardcoded
 * maybe make the state editor something like a toggle?
   * so that for e.g. chess it just enables unlocked dragging about of pieces, and provides a bar with generic pieces to choose from
   * that would require interaction between the frontend and the basegamevariant